storm-enroute/mecha/README.md

     Option[Query[Traversable[(String, String)]]]

-This reads -- an optional query that may return a traversable of string tuples.
+This reads: an optional query that may return a traversable of string tuples.
-These string tuples are the key-value pairs in configuration objects.
+These tuples are the key-value pairs that end up in the configuration objects.

 ### Inter-Project Dependencies